Firepal/godot-polyliner/addons/godot-line3d/Line3D/README.md

 # Line3D
+Generates a customizable line mesh from the `Vector3` points you provide it using [LineGen3D](../LineGen3D/README.md).

+Analogous to [Line2D](https://docs.godotengine.org/en/stable/classes/class_line2d.html), but in 3D.

+# LinePath3D
-Takes advantage of the Godot `Path` node to allow for drawing a line using `Path`'s Editor toolset.
+An extension of the `Path` node that allows you to define a line using `Path`'s Editor Bezier curve tools.

+Bypasses the `Line3D` node, but this will soon use it.